fengtan/ldap-explorer/README.md

   - remove "activate connection" from command palette ?
   - provide hyperlink to documentation that explains how to write LDAP filters (notoriously hard)
   - make search form elements mandatory (filter + attributes should be provided)
+  - in all webviews: not really necessary to include "LDAP Explorer" in title, creates noise
 - console
   - bunch of errors in chrome dev tools when click on tree items